 What are the components of the TWC Internship Program?

 The internships takes place Monday through Thursday.
 Thursday evening you take a course in an academic area of interest.
 Friday is dedicated to professional development which you can showcase at the end of the course in an ePortfolio, allowing you to feature your academic achievements, learning outcomes, career competencies and skills and so on.

 Can I get credit for the Thursday evening course through UF?

 No. The successful completion of the course is part of the requirements for earning internship credit.
-You may ask an advisor in the relevant department at UF if this is possible but approval will require a course syllabus, information on the instructor’s credentials and so on.
-This involves a lot of work on the student’s part.
+You may ask an advisor in the relevant department at UF if this is possible and what is required to receive credit.
+Some materials needed will be the instructor’s academic credentials and the course syllabus.

 Have other UF students found this to be an effective program?

 Yes, the Graham Center’s TWC adviser can put you in touch with students who have participated in the past., including those that participated in the Summer 2020 Virtual Experience.